mrrogge/rude/manual/Overview.md

 ## What is `rude`?

 `rude` is an ECS framework written in Lua.
-It is primarily intended for games but can be used for any lua v5.1+ application.
+It is primarily intended for games but can be used in any lua v5.1+ application.
 It provides a nice abstraction layer that handles entity management, pooling, and other lower-level stuff, allowing you to focus on the fun parts of your program.

 Some notable features are:
 * Supports multiple scenes with independent entities and systems.
 Scenes can run one at a time or simultaneously.